cohmoti/jfrog-cli-nlc/README.md

 This plugin brings the power of natural language processing to the JFrog command line.
 It transforms descriptions of command line tasks in English to their jfrog CLI syntax

 ## Installation with JFrog CLI
+### Environment installation
+Make sure you have python 3 installed on the machine and accessible.
+Install the nlc2cmd requirements:

+`pip install -r nlc2cmd/requirements.txt`

+Train the model as described in the nlc2cmd [readme](https://github.com/cohmoti/Magnum-NLC2CMD/blob/feature/jfrog-cli/README.md).
+You can also download a pretrained [model](link/to/file) and place in nlc2cmd/src/model/run.

+Define and environment variable TALK2FROG_MODEL_HOME to point to the nlc2cmd path (jfrog-cli-nlc/nlc2cmd).

+### Plugin installation
 Installing the latest version:

 `$ jfrog plugin install talk2frog`